overington/overington.github.io/cv.md

 {% endcapture %}

 {% capture experience_dimension %}
-### **Dimension Studio**, London UK, Nov 2023.
+## **Dimension Studio**, London UK, Nov 2023 - Curr.
-*Software Engineer - Machine Learning and Research* (Applied Technology Team).
+#### __Software Engineer - Machine Learning and Research__, *(Applied Technology Team)*

-- Research and implement novel and existing ML techniques for virtual production
-- Develop and maintain software for virtual production
-- Work with cross-functional teams to deliver projects
+In my role, I am responsible for researching and implementing both novel and existing machine learning techniques for virtual production and live events.
+This involves developing and maintaining software specifically designed for moving-image based purposes.
+I collaborate closely with cross-functional teams to ensure the successful delivery of projects.

-- __Live Production - Omega, *Race of Champions* (Omega Pavilion, Parc de Bercy, Paris Olympics)__:
+#### Live Production - Omega, *Race of Champions* (Omega Pavilion, Parc de Bercy, Paris Olympics, 2024):
-  - Software stack: Python, OpenCV, PyTorch
 - Live audience interactive experience to be captured and rendered in near real-time
+- Software stack: Python, OpenCV, PyTorch, Linux, systemd
-  - Developed pipeline with:
+- Developed pipeline with two simultanious linux worker nodes:
   - ML segmentation/matting of Human participant from multi-camera feeds
   - Video composite of rotoscoped participant onto self selected pre-render 3d virtual athlete (meta human), with race stats overlay
+  - Near real-time processing: tasks were added to a queue and delivered within 5-10 minutes of audience participation
 - Athletes: Noah Lyles, Shericka Jackson, Hannah Conckcroft, Marcel Hug
 - Audience: 500+ per day, for duration of Olympics and Paralympics 2024
 - Featured on Omega's social media and website

 {% endcapture %}

 {% capture experience_expedia %}
-### **Expedia**, London UK, Feb 2022 -- Nov 2023.
+## **Expedia**, London UK, Feb 2022 -- Nov 2023.
-*Machine Learning Engineer* (Meta Marketing Technology Team) Cross-functional team supporting and maintaining customer prediction models and software platform running on AWS
+#### __Machine Learning Engineer II__ *(Meta Marketing Technology Team)*

+Cross-functional team supporting and maintaining customer prediction models and software platform running on AWS

   - The platform is built using Airflow, Hive, Python and runs on AWS EMR instances, with Jenkins pipelines for model training and deployment, and DataBricks
   - Platform triage support for users located in many time-zones